pondrejk/dizzer/chap3-vis_challenges.md

 1. *Axis of scale* determines the land area displayed in the map view.
 Unlike print, web map interfaces support dynamic change of scale (zoom in and out) and focus (panning).
 This is a great capability for exploring data and can help to mitigate some graphic fill issues, but also complicates cartographic design as the chosen symbolization should work on every scale level.
 This requires dynamic adjustment of symbology: for example, if point symbol size is kept constant across scales (default in many web mapping libraries) a larger point cluster soon becomes illegible due to overlaps.
 However, plain linear size adjustment can lead to empty-looking maps if the symbol size gets too small in larger scales.
 For the majority of projects, there is a range of meaningful scales.
 Until recently, web mapping libraries supported only limited number of discrete zoom levels (from 0 to 19, a limitation dictated by tiled raster base map sources), so there was a limited predictable range of zoom levels that cartographer needed to consider for a project.
 As we will describe further in this chapter, vector tiles allow for fractional levels so the zoom experience is smoother, therefore it is now more efficient to define a scale based function for symbology adjustment rather designing specifically for discrete steps.

 2. *Axis of screen space* determines how the map view reacts to varying screen sizes.
-The standard requirement for modern websites is *responsivity*, which means the site should adjust the browsing experience to reflect the size and capabilities of the viewing device (desktop, tablet, or mobile nowadays, plus whatever comes next in the future).
+The standard requirement for modern websites is responsivity, which means the site should adjust the browsing experience to reflect the size and capabilities of the viewing device (desktop, tablet, or mobile nowadays, plus whatever comes next in the future).
 For many map based web applications, responsivity to small mobile screens is not pursued as the resulting experience is suboptimal.
 But this niche is certainly worth exploring in the field of thematic cartography, mainly because the proportion of mobile-first users is likely to rise^[<http://mobilev.is/> aims to collect good examples of data interaction design for small screens].

 In a responsive web map, the screen size and aspect ratio influences the size and shape of the map view which in turn needs to be reflected in the initial map scale (zoom level).
 The so-called *visual information seeking mantra* states "overview first, zoom and filter, then details-on-demand" (@shneiderman2003eyes), which translates well to digital thematic maps -- we naturally expect to see the whole extent of the mapped area to be able see the general spatial pattern first.
 However, to provide the initial overview consistently across devices, the responsive map application needs not only to adjust the map view size but also to calculate the correct initial zoom level to fit the area of interest into that view.
-Fractional zoom levels in mapping libraries are a huge help in this, because the differences in whole number zoom levels often lead to insufficient fit.
+Fractional zoom levels in mapping libraries are a significant help in this, because the differences in whole number zoom levels often lead to insufficient fit.

 3. *Axis of data change* describes how application reacts to changes of displayed data.
 These changes can be far more complex than in case of the previous two axes as the number of possible data layers, configurations within them and interrelations between them is countless.
 The changes may be triggered by *user interaction* or in case of continuous data streams by *changes in data itself*.
 Users can change the visibility of data layers, modify visual variables, adjust the temporal scale, or change the aggregation level (drill-down and roll-up actions elmqvist2010hierarchical).
 The range of supported interactions is defined by application authors, but the actual outcomes of these interactions can be quite surprising, especially when combined with dynamic data.
 Real time visualisation then brings true unpredictability to the design process (dubbed "blindfolded cartography" @woodruff2015blindfolded) and has implications on data processing pipelines and on abstractions in data and visual space.

+Navigation and other problems that involve reasoning about space are well studied; however, reasoning about sequence of events is not as well understood.
+Dynamic data visualisation needs to be informed about human time constraints.
+Four distinct cognitive bands are of interest (@thomas2005illuminating): *~100 milliseconds* -- rate necessary to produce the perception of a smooth animation or immediate response in interaction design; *~1 second* -- necessary rate of response to simple user actions.
+If the response might take more time, it is important to provide some kind of feedback in the 1-second timeframe to reassure the user that something is happening.
+This time constant is also useful for user-initiated transition animations;
+*~10 seconds* -- time within which users expect more complex user-initiated activities to complete; *~100 seconds* -- time frame for higher-level reasoning processes

 The fourth constraint is the axis of cartographer's ability -- for example, failure to adjust symbolization to scale changes can result in illegibility even in cases when the screen space is sufficient and the data load is moderate.
 Choice of symbolization can greatly support angular an retinal separation and also battle graphic fill.
 The three aforementioned axes are in fact inseparable and combined together they determine how effective will the digital map be in different situations.
 Delineating the space of possibilities and then designing the application's behaviour accordingly requires lot of imagination, effort and testing.